 - Arson, Murder, and Jaywalking: In "Maude Meets the Duke", Vivian comes in, telling Arthur their ceiling just fell, there's plaster all over their living room, and all of Arthur's Toby mugs got broken.

 - Ascended Extra: Vivian.
 She appeared infrequently during the first season, but became a major supporting character in Season 2.

 - Awful Wedded Life: Maude and Walter.
 When Maude plans to run for the New York state senate, Walter plans to divorce her; these plans ultimately fall through when Walter goes on a drinking binge and Maude finds him in bed with someone else (who turned out to be his best friend Arthur).
 Just as Maude is about to save her marriage by withdrawing from the election, Walter has a change of heart and decides to give his blessing to Maude's campaign, which turns into an Aw, Look!
 They Really Do Love Each Other moment with Walter and Maude remaining married through thick and thin.

-- Bait-and-Switch Comment: In "The Election - Maude Runs", after she lost the election:Walter: Maude, I voted for our marriage!
+- Bait-and-Switch Comment: In "The Election - Maude Runs", after she loses the election:Walter: Maude, I voted for our marriage!

 Maude: What a rotten thing to do.

 Walter: I'll tell you: I voted for the most beautiful, the most adorable, the sexiest candidate in the race.